bayegaspard/GoldMine/README.md

 python run.py
 ```

-# Proof of Concept (PoC) - Not for Production Use
+#### Proof of Concept (PoC) - May contain bugs

 **Disclaimer:**
-This project is currently a Proof of Concept (PoC) and has not been thoroughly tested for production-level deployment.
-While it showcases the core functionality and potential of the idea, it may contain bugs, lack full feature coverage, and may not yet meet the robustness required for production environments.
+This project is under development, a Proof of Concept (PoC), and has not been thoroughly tested for production-level deployment.
+While it showcases the idea's core functionality and potential, it may contain bugs, lack full feature coverage, and still need to meet the robustness required for production environments.

 **Call for Contributors:**
-We believe in the potential of this project and with the support of the community, we can refine and enhance it to reach production-level quality.
+We believe in this project's potential, and with the community's support, we can refine and enhance it to reach production-level quality.
 Your contributions, whether through code, testing, documentation, or ideas, are highly valuable and appreciated.
 Together, we can evolve this project into a reliable, production-ready solution.

 **How to Contribute:**
 - Fork the repository and create a new branch for your contributions.
 - Submit pull requests for bug fixes, features, or improvements.
 - Participate in discussions and suggest enhancements.
-- Share your testing results and help us identify areas for improvement.
+- Could you share your testing results and help us identify areas for improvement?

 Thank you for your interest and support in making this project a success!